Zinc oxide use in natural deodorants

 - do sport activities

-- climb a mountain on a 25°C full sun day
+- climb a mountain on a 25°C full sunny day

 - spend a hot day in a hot town

-… and in the evening still smell good.
-Or at least as good as using a classical deodorant (which is not always the best choice neither).
+… and in the evening you still smell good.
+Or at least as good as using a classical deodorant (which is not always the best choice either).

 I thought I’ve tried all natural deodorants that exist: